build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 Client test_001 sending DISCONNECT
 ```

-Repeat the above using an EC2 instances in both Regions.
+Repeat the above using an EC2 instances in both Region.
 You can imitate the same device from both regions.
 After sending some data we can navigate to the DynamoDB table, containing our IoT data.
-Verify what Region the data was written to the table from, this is from our test state-machine writing ingress data to the table.
+Verify what Region the data was written to the table from this is from our test state-machine writing ingress data to the table.

 ![Image showing the invocation of the JITR state-machine.](images/dynamodb-iot-data.png)

 ## Conclusion

-Creating a multi-region IoT system can be challenge, with replication of Things and certificates.
-As shown in this post this can be automated in a event-driven and serverless way, allowing our IoT devices to connect and send data to several Regions using FQDN custom endpoint.
+Creating a multi-region IoT system can be a challenge, with replication of Things and certificates.
+As shown in this post it can be automated in an event-driven and serverless way that allows our IoT devices to connect and send data to several Regions using FQDN custom endpoint.